Department of Philosophy

 News and Announcements:

-- Professor Mark Webb has been selected to join the Teaching Academy.
+- Congratulations to Professor Joel Velasco who has been elected to the Texas Tech University Teaching Academy.